Austrocylindropuntia subulata 'Gumby'

 Opuntia can propagate either by cuttings or by seed.
 To propagate by cuttings, sever pads from a plant and let them dry so that the wounds heal.
 Then place the plants in dry soil and refrain from watering them until they begin to grow to avoid rotting them.

 Learn more at How to Grow and Care for Opuntia.

-Austrocylindropuntia subulata 'Gumby' is a dwarf, monstrose form of Austrocylindropuntia subulata.
-It is named after Gumby, an American clay animation franchise, centered on a green clay humanoid character created and modeled by Art Clokey.
+This cactus is a dwarf monstrose cultivar of Austrocylindropuntia subulata.
+It is named after Gumby, an American clay animation franchise centered on a green clay humanoid character created and modeled by Art Clokey.

 - Back to genus Austrocylindropuntia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.